-Help us bring beauty back into people’s lives!
-Our new #OhHelloBeauty campaign encourages people to return to hair and beauty salons – and help get high street and city centre businesses back on their feet.
+Our #OhHelloBeauty campaign encourages people to return to hair and beauty salons – and help get high street and city centre businesses back on their feet.
 We kicked it off with a collection of eye-catching social assets for members to share.

 To launch the campaign we coordinated and published an open letter to Chancellor of the Exchequer Rishi Sunak from 60 leading beauty journalists calling on Government to provide urgent financial support for hairdressers, beauty salons and mobile traders.